 Discover your Extraordinary

 Chris is a born Adventurer and teacher.
-He believes in Discovery, especially in building experiences that help others break through their limiting beliefs to discover a clearing in which to see the order beyond the chaos of ones own busy life.
+He believes in discovery, especially in building experiences that help others break through their limiting beliefs to go beyond the status quo.
 Chris learns fastest when he teaches and has developed a culture of learning and teaching in all that he does.
+Chris is co-founder and director of All Out Adventurers, Drakensberg Trails, Royal Drak MTB, Run and Ride the Berg Events and spends most of his time learning from and teaching his staff.

 Friday morning , topped up my little Polotjie with fuel and set out a course using a GPS to a place I’ve never been before … Bergville , what was set out to be an amazing weekend in the mountains , far far away from human civilization and the deafening sounds of city cars and busses.
 The trip was filled with what one could call “scenic routes” , from the off ramp heading to Harrismith and the overberg pass leading up to the AllOut Adventures route.
 Words alone cannot describe the beauty one experienced on the route , the vendors with figurines and foreign tourists constantly nagging to have a photo of them taken.